jeffrey-anderson/aws-redshift-challenge/README.md

 ## Current Design

-While waiting for the cluster to become available, you take a few minutes to review the Entity Relationship Diagram(ERD) Liz, the data architect provided.
+While waiting for the cluster to become available, you take a few minutes to review the Entity Relationship Diagram (ERD) Liz, the data architect, provided.

 ![Marketing Data Warehouse ERD](images/Marketing-ERD.png "Marketing Data Warehouse ERD")